britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 get end-to-end RTT.
 These use cases could be achieved with QUIC by replacing sequence/acknowledgement and timestamp analysis with spin bit analysis, as described in {{usage}}.

-This section currently focuses two initial use cases.
-Additional use cases will be added in future revisions; see https://github.com/britram/draft-trammell-quic-spin/issues for use cases we are currently considering.

 In any case, the measurement methodology follows one of a few basic variants: